ClockworkSquirrel/rbxcookie/readme.md

     * [~~winreg~~](https://www.npmjs.com/package/winreg) <font color="grey">(broken)</font>

 * To enable fetching cookies from Google Chrome, you will need to install the [chrome-cookies-secure](https://www.npmjs.com/package/chrome-cookies-secure) package.
+    * [node-gyp](https://github.com/nodejs/node-gyp) will need to be setup and installed on your system to compile the `chrome-cookies-secure` package.

 # Install
 The default install process will install all optional dependencies for this package.
 To reiterate: the recommended way to install is without optional dependencies, and install only those that you require.